Paras-is-coding/sociopedia/readme.md

      - middlewares/auth.middleware.js/
           - checkLogin middleware -> getToken_jwt verify token_check if userexist_append authUser to req
      - now we'll use this middleware before heading to controller midd. of auth router aftr login

+# user component
+- creating user CRUD routes, controller and all
+- we have route for getUser, getUserFriends, addRemoveFriend in userRouter